Diet & Weight Loss

 So you’re faced with a choice: Do you go for the regular dressing on your salad or the non-fat?
 Actually, you’re better off making your own olive oil-and-red wine version.
 “The fat, especially something like olive oil, can actually help you better absorb nutrients from the vegetables in your salad,” says registered dietitian Tanya Freirich, MS, RD.
 “Also, when the food company takes out the fat, they usually add a lot of sugar or man-made ingredients to achieve a similar taste.
 Healthy fats like olive oil, avocado, and nuts are an important part of a well-balanced diet.”
 Try these other salad tricks to lose weight.

 The best news to come out of the dietary revolution of the last decade or so?
 Probably the condemnation of fat-free and sugar-free foods.
 You have full permission from those who know best to have an honest-to-goodness hunk of cake instead of something silly (not to mention supremely unsatisfying) like a sugar-free pudding.
 “I’d rather have a small amount of a natural sugar like honey or brown sugar than the processed facsimile of a dessert like a sugar free cookie or sugar free candy,” Freirich says.
 “The real dessert satisfies my sweet tooth with just a small portion, whereas the sugar-free option never really hits the spot.
 Eating sugar or fat in moderation can be a part of a healthy, well-balanced diet, and I’d rather eat whole, natural foods than processed ones.”
+Here are the sneaky sources of added sugar you might be eating without knowing it.

 It stands for concentrated animal feeding operation, and it means just what it says: The animals are crowded together and treated poorly.
 This is why it’s not just the source of tomato sauce, yogurt, and other packaged goods that need your attention, explains Karen Brennan, MSW, CNC: Meat need watching as well.
 “Animals need to be eating what is natural to them, and they need to be outdoors with room to roam in a stress-free environment,” she says.
 “Confined animals contain more omega 6’s, which are inflammatory.
 Grass-fed animals that are pasture raised have more heart protective omega 3’s,” says the board-certified holistic nutritionist and herbalist.
 “You are not only what you eat, but what your food eats.
 So, what did that chicken eat?
 What did that cow eat?
 Was it GMO grains?
 Were they injected with growth hormones and antibiotics?
 What impact will this have on your body over time after you consume these foods day after day, year after year?